Alexandria, Louisiana: Sports

 Alexandria was home to the Alexandria Aces, a summer college league baseball team.
 The Aces were champions in various leagues in 1997, 1998, 2006, and 2007.
 They played their home games at Bringhurst Field.
-Unfortunately, due to lack of repairs on the stadium, combined with the aging of it caused interest in the team to unfortunately drop, with much of the wooden stands being barricaded.
+Due to lack of repairs on the stadium, combined with the aging of it caused interest in the team to drop, with much of the wooden stands being barricaded.
 The remaining games of the 2013 season were canceled in mid-July because of low attendance, which averaged fewer than two hundred per game.
 The stadium's office and clubhouse were destroyed by a fire in 2014 and were subsequently torn down.
 In 2017, it was decided that the stadium would become a green space, open to the public and welcome news to those concerned about the building's future.
 The scoreboard and outfield walls have been removed, but most of the stadium is still intact.
 In 1974, a Little League team from Alexandria won the Louisiana state championship.

 Alexandria had a minor league ice hockey team, the Alexandria Warthogs.
 They played their home games at the Rapides Parish Coliseum.

 A professional indoor football team, the Louisiana Rangers, played their home games at the Rapides Parish Coliseum.
 They played in the Central District of the Southern American Football League, and the Southern Conference of the National Indoor Football League (NIFL).
 The team was owned by a Lafayette business group before moving in 2003 to Beaumont, Texas.

+Soccer has also become a growing interest in the area.
+The Crossroads Soccer Association has had multiple youth teams achieve success in various travel soccer leagues.
+One of the earliest teams to do so was the then- U-14 Crossroads Pride soccer team, winning the 2012 Louisiana Soccer Association State Cup.

-Alexandria is also home to the U-14 Crossroads Pride soccer team.
-They won the 2012 Louisiana Soccer Association State Cup.
-The Pool Boys FC soccer team, a member of the Gulf Coast Premier League, plays at Johnny Downs Sports Complex.
+Also run by Crossroads is Alexandria's first amateur soccer team, Central Louisiana FC (formerly called Pool Boys FC and Alexandria Pool Boys FC).
+They are a founding member of the Gulf Coast Premier League, playing their games at Johnny Downs Sports Complex and Louisiana Christian University's Wildcat Stadium in neighboring Pineville.
+Central Louisiana FC runs both men's and women's amateur teams, as well as a developmental team that competes in the GCL2, the Gulf Coast Premier League's second division.

 Nearby is Bringhurst Golf Course, popularly known as "the nation's oldest par-three course."
 A full-scale renovation was completed in mid-2010.
 In addition to Bringhurst, named for the late industrialist R.W.
 Bringhurst, Alexandria is home to four other golf courses: Oak Wing, The Links on the Bayou, at LSUA, and Alexandria Golf and Country Club.

 Alexandria was also home to the Cenla Derby Dames, a roller derby team that operates under the Women's Flat Track Derby Association.
 The Dames played their home games at the Rapides Parish Coliseum.